-The accrual of interest on loans is discontinued at the time a loan is 60 days delinquent unless it is well secured and in the process of collection.
+The accrual of interest on loans is discontinued at the time a loan is 60 days delinquent unless it is well-secured and in the process of collection.
 Consumer loans are typically charged off no later than 180 days past due.
 Loans may be charged off at an earlier date if collection of principal or interest is considered doubtful.
-Past due loan status is based on contractual terms of the loan.
+Past-due loan status is based on contractual terms of the loan.
 In all cases, loans are placed on nonaccrual or charged off at an earlier date if management believes, after considering economic conditions, business conditions, and collection efforts, that collection of principal or interest is considered doubtful.

 All interest accrued but not collected for loans that are placed on nonaccrual or charged off is reversed against interest income.
-The interest on these loans is accounted for on the cash-basis method, until qualifying for return to accrual.
+The interest on these loans is accounted for on the cash-basis method until it qualifies to return to accrual.
 Loans are returned to accrual status when all the principal and interest amounts contractually due are brought current and future payments are reasonably assured.

-Loan origination fees and direct loan origination costs are deferred, and the net fee or cost is recognized as an adjustment to interest income using the interest method (first mortgage loans) and the effective-yield method, which approximates the interest method (all other loan types) over the contractual life of the loans, adjusted for estimated prepayments based on the Credit Union's historical prepayment experience.
+Loan origination fees and direct loan origination costs are deferred, and the net fee or cost is recognized as an adjustment to interest income that approximates the effective yield method over the contractual life of the loans.

 Allowance for credit losses on loans - The allowance for credit losses on loans is a valuation account that is deducted from the loans' amortized cost basis to present the net amount expected to be collected on the loans.
-Loans are charged off against the allowance when management believes the uncollectibility of a loan balance is confirmed and recoveries are credited to the allowance when received.
+Loans are charged off against the allowance when management believes that a loan balance is confirmed uncollectible, and recoveries are credited to the allowance when received.
 In the case of recoveries, amounts may not exceed the aggregate of amounts previously charged off.

 Management utilizes relevant available information, from internal and external sources, relating to past events, current conditions, historical loss experience, and reasonable and supportable forecasts.

 Macroeconomic data for historical credit loss experience provides the basis for the estimation of expected credit losses.